 Tell me, where would you like to hang your paper garland?

-You can also make a fake house plant, that looks (almost better) than a real one.
-The DIY include a free printable of the leaf, have a look and let me know what you think about it!
+You can also make a paper plant, that looks (almost better) than a real one.
+The DIY includes a free printable of the leaf, have a look and let me know what you think about it!